Kshubham0315/Human-Readiness-Analysis/README.md

 ---

-# Why VANTAGE?
+# Why It?

 Current AI interview tools often rely on emotion detection or black-box personality prediction, both of which are difficult to justify scientifically.

-VANTAGE follows a different philosophy.
+It follows a different philosophy.

 Instead of asking: